 Plug Power Inc. (NASDAQ: PLUG)

 Plug Power (PLUG) specializes in hydrogen fuel cell systems that replace conventional batteries in equipment and vehicles.
 The company is expanding its focus to become a fully integrated green hydrogen provider, covering production, storage, and distribution.
-To do so, Plug Power is constructing a network of green hydrogen production facilities across the US, boosted by a $1.66 conditional commitment loan guarantee from the Department of Energy.
+To do so, Plug Power is constructing a network of green hydrogen production facilities across the US, boosted by a $1.66 billion conditional commitment loan guarantee from the Department of Energy.
 By controlling the entire value chain, Plug Power aims to optimize efficiency and reduce costs to position itself as a leader in the green hydrogen economy.

 Nel ASA (OSE: NEL)